CLoVE: Personalized Federated Learning through Clustering of Loss Vector Embeddings: Related Work

 Traditional clustering methods, such as spectral clustering and k-means, have also been adapted for federated scenarios.
-In \cite{long_multicenter_2023_FeSEM}, personalization is achieved by deriving the optimal matching of users and multiple model centers, and in \cite{chen_spectral_2023} through spectral co-distillation.
-Despite their effectiveness, these methods often require complex similarity computations or additional communication steps.
+In \textit{FeSEM}, personalization is achieved by deriving the optimal matching of users and multiple model centers, and in \cite{chen_spectral_2023} through spectral co-distillation. \cite{FedGWC} is a hierarchical approach like \cite{Sattler_2021_CFL}, and as such the number of rounds for clustering can be very large.
+Despite their effectiveness, these methods often require complex similarity computations, additional communication steps, or additional amount of state kept at the server.

 Recent advancements in CFL have focused on enhancing convergence and reducing reliance on initial cluster assignments.
-Improved algorithms \cite{improved_clustered_fed2024} address some limitations of earlier approaches that require careful initialization like \cite{IFCA_paper_2020}, but their methods are complex.
+Improved algorithms \citep{improved_clustered_fed2024} address some limitations of earlier approaches that require careful initialization like \IFCA, but their methods are complex.
 Our \clove algorithm overcomes these drawbacks using a simple method that utilizes robust loss-based embeddings, converges quickly to the correct clusters, eliminates the need for precise initialization, and operates in a variety of both supervised and unsupervised settings.